Major Secular Celebrations in Human Space

 EARTH

-• Lunar New Year: possibly the single most popular celebration on Earth.
+- Lunar New Year: possibly the single most popular celebration on Earth.
 While it originated in Asia and in the Middle East, it is observed by most people across the world.
 The exact date of the Lunar New Year depends on the region.
-In East Asia, it takes place on the new Moon of January of February, while other countries follow their own traditional lunisolar calendars, with Africa, Europe and the Americas being aligned on the USRE New Year, which itself is based on the Chinese New Year.
-Celebrating the Lunar New Year is a very Terran experience and a hallmark of first and second generation Earth immigrants on other worlds.
+In East Asia, it takes place on the new Moon of January or February, while other countries follow their own traditional lunisolar calendars, with Africa, Europe, and the Americas being aligned on the Chinese New Year.
+Celebrating the Lunar New Year is a very Terran experience and a hallmark holiday for first and second generation Earth immigrants on other worlds.

-• USRE Establishment Day: the only national holiday observed in the entirety of the USRE, this civic celebration commemorates the official foundation of the Union of Socialist Republics of Earth out of the Union of Socialist Republics, in the late Low Age, some two hundred years ago.
+- USRE Establishment Day: the only national holiday observed in the entirety of the USRE, this civic celebration commemorates the official foundation of the Union of Socialist Republics of Earth, in the late Low Age, some two hundred years ago.
 It takes place on October 1st.
 While it is a festive day in the USRE heartlands of India, complete with fireworks and dances, outer USRE citizens only pay lip service to the celebration.
 It is custom to weave a sky lantern with the USRE emblems and let it drift in the autumn wind.

-• Laniakea National Day: the national holiday of Laniakea, due to the more centralized nature of the Pan-Pacific State, is vastly more followed than the USRE Establishment Day.
-Each year on November 2nd and 3rd, parades, speeches and concerts in the great cities of the Pacific mark the birth of the Republic of Laniakea.
+- Laniakea Founding: the national holiday of Laniakea, due to the more centralized nature of the Pan-Pacific State, is vastly more followed than the USRE Establishment Day.
+Each year on November 2nd and 3rd, parades, speeches, and concerts in the great cities of the Pacific mark the birth of the Republic of Laniakea.
 It is considered good practice, albeit not always culturally enforced, to spend the second day visiting elderly relatives.
-In times of tension with the USRE or the Moon Communes, this day might include military parades, albeit they haven't been organized in more than a century.
+In times of tension with the USRE or the Moon Communes, the Founding might include military parades, albeit they haven't been organized in more than a century.
 The address of the President of Laniakea, at the end of the second day, is the most followed multimedia event on Earth.

-• Second Anabasis Day: this USRE celebration commemorates the armistice of the last continental war on Earth, at the end of the Low Age.
+- Second Anabasis Day: this USRE celebration commemorates the armistice of the last continental war on Earth, at the end of the Low Age.
 It centres around the striking figure of USRE tanks stopping by the Atlantic shore, at the end of an odyssey that brought them all the way from Kandahar, Afghanistan.
-Europeans that live by the shores gather on the beaches at twilight on May 16th and paint the rusty armoured vehicles in bright colours.
+Europeans that live by the shores gather on the beaches at twilight on May 16th and paint rusty wrecks in bright colours.

-• Week of Remembrance: a sombre celebration, generally held during the first week of March.
-It is dedicated to remembering all of the species, ecosystems and geosystems lost during the industrial age and beyond.
-Many Terrans know it as the day where they use to visit the local museums, daydreaming in front of the representations of species lost to climate change -- from emperor penguins to skylarks and bees.
+- Week of Remembrance: a sombre celebration, generally held during the first week of March.
+It is dedicated to remembering all the species, ecosystems and geosystems lost during the industrial age and beyond.
+Terrans visit the local museums, daydreaming in front of the representations of species lost to climate change — from emperor penguins to skylarks and bees.

 SOLAR SYSTEM

-• Season of Fog: a week-long celebration that mostly takes place on Lakshmi's continent, the most populated landmass on Elora.
-It correlates with an hemisphere-wide weather phenomenon, where the southward movement of polar winds clashes with the warm seas and surrounds the shorelines in thick, cold fog.
-It is a week of strangeness and license, where Elorans connect with the natural weirdness of their planet.
+- Season of Fog: a week-long celebration that mostly takes place on Lakshmi's continent, the most populated landmass on Elora.
+It correlates with a hemisphere-wide weather phenomenon, where the southward movement of polar winds clashes with the warm seas and surrounds the shorelines in thick, cold fog.
+It is a week of strangeness and licence, where Elorans connect with the natural weirdness of their planet.
 The first and second days are dedicated to cooking traditional Eloran bread and getting dressed for the rest of the holidays.
 The third and fourth days involve long walks in the deep forests and whispering to the trees.
 The fifth and sixth day see Elorans donning strange, often morbid costumes, knocking on each other's doors and solving cryptic riddles in exchange for pastries.
-On the seventh day, a great bonfire is lit, and the Moth is celebrated.
+On the seventh day, great bonfires are lit, and the Moth is celebrated.
 No one knows what the Moth is or who had this idea in the first place.

 REST OF HUMAN SPACE

-• Day of the Pleiades: a commemoration of the arrival of Phi Clio station in the Pleiades, which marked the beginning of the Irenian civilization in a remarkable achievement -- a single-way FTL jump of an O-Neill cylinder over four hundred lightyears.
+- Day of the Pleiades: a commemoration of the arrival of Phi Clio station in the Pleiades, which marked the beginning of the Irenian civilization and a remarkable achievement — the single-way FTL jump of an O-Neill cylinder over four hundred lightyears.

 Public Interstellar Transportation Network

-The Public Interstellar Transportation Network, also known as P-ITN, "Webway" or "Communal Line", is a massive, galaxy-spanning transportation system, leveraging the capabilities of the Farseer Transporter to provide cheap, publicly owned, long range transportation in the galaxy.
-While the majority of interstellar transportation in human space is publicly owned and operated, the P-ITN differentiates itself by its size and and international nature.
+The Public Interstellar Transportation Network, also known as P-ITN, “Webway” or “Communal Line”, is a massive, galaxy-spanning transportation system, leveraging the capabilities of the Farseer Transporter to provide cheap, publicly owned, long-range transportation in the galaxy.
+While the majority of interstellar transportation in human space is publicly owned and operated, the P-ITN differentiates itself by its size and international character.
 The network is primarily operated by the USRE Office of Infrastructure, but virtually all Earth-based, space-capable polities contribute towards it.
-The Network currently 6 has members: the United Socialist Republics of Earth, the Republics of Laniakea, the Lebanese Space Interests, the SAOU (South American Off-World Union), the Canadian Communes and the Integrated Communes of Al-Andalus.
+The Network currently has 6 members: the United Socialist Republics of Earth, the Republics of Laniakea, the Lebanese Space Interests, the Union of the Western Andes, the Canadian Communes and the Integrated Communes of Iberia.
 The Eloran Ekumen and the Starmoth Initiative have association status with the Network, providing marginal funding and logistical support, but without direct political involvement.

 The P-ITN operates fifty-seven Farseers and a total of two hundred relay stations, accounting for fifty thousand active personnel.
-The Transporters travel back and forth between relays, carrying smaller vessels, passengers and cargo across tens of thousands of lightyears.
+The Transporters travel back and forth between relays, carrying smaller vessels, passengers, and cargo across tens of thousands of lightyears.
 Centred on the Earth, it links the four corners of the Milky Way with regularly scheduled journeys, operating like the myriad of smaller networks in human space, albeit over much larger distances.
-The P-ITN is financed by a special tax, raised by its members, with only a small contribution required from passengers, be they individual persons or ships.
-Attribution of ship, passenger and cargo slots on the Network's Farseers is determined by the administration.
-The P-ITN administration tends to favour deep space relay resupply runs, long-range expeditions and diplomatic ventures, in that order.
-The P-ITN is designed to run at a loss; its utility isn't economic but social, as it offers a service that, in the long run, benefits the human community as a whole by allowing exploration and expansion in the less-travelled parts of the galaxy.
-While it has priority access treaties with recognized organisations such as the Starmoth Initiative, the Network ultimately obeys to its national members alone.
+The P-ITN is financed by a special tax, raised by its members, with only a small contribution required from passengers, be they individual people or ships.
+Attribution of ship, passenger, and cargo slots on the Network's Farseers is determined by the administration.
+The P-ITN bureaucracy tends to favour deep space relay resupply runs, long-range expeditions and diplomatic ventures, in that order.
+The P-ITN is designed to run at a loss; its utility isn't economic but social, as it offers a service that, eventually, benefits the human community as a whole by allowing exploration and expansion in the less-travelled parts of the galaxy.
+While it has priority access treaties with recognized organisations such as the Starmoth Initiative, the Network ultimately obeys its national members alone.

-The bronze liveries of its Farseers and the dark blue uniforms of its personnel are known across all of human space.
+The bronze liveries of the P-ITN's Farseers and the dark blue uniforms of its personnel are known across all of human space.
 While the P-ITN is not universally accepted as a neutral organisation like the Astropostale, its prestige allows it to moor ships even in the least USRE-friendly corners of human space.
-P-ITN agents are known for their diligence, especially when it comes to helping passengers...and dismantling smuggling circles trying to use the P-ITN as a stellar highway.
-The Network operates its own security force, with thirty Luciole Interceptors, dedicated to the protection of the Farseer convoys against human and non-human threats.
-It is not uncommon for Network Farseers to fly with a Luciole hidden between two containers, ready to spring out and engage hostiles.
+P-ITN agents are known for their diligence, especially when it comes to helping passengers…and dismantling smuggling circles trying to use the Network as a stellar highway.
+The P-ITN operates its own security force, with thirty Luciole Interceptors, dedicated to the protection of the Farseer convoys against human and non-human threats.
+It is not uncommon for Network Farseers to fly with a Luciole hidden between two containers, ready to spring out and engage hostile ships.
 Network ships travelling through Sequence space sometimes mount heavy weaponry on their own, including spine-mounted ultra-relativistic particle beams.

 Six lines are currently in operation.

-• The "Armilla Line" is the longest of them all, running across the galactic halo, both above and below the galactic plane, through seventy stops and more than one hundred thousand lightyears.
+- The "Armilla Line” is the longest of them all, running across the galactic halo, both above and below the galactic plane, through seventy stops and well over one hundred thousand lightyears.
 As halo stars have very high relative velocities compared to the stars of the plane, this is the most taxing line, requiring long burns at full thrust.

 A seventh line is currently in the process of early exploration and charting.
-The prospective "Millenium Line" would dive deep in the galactic "North", beyond the galactic centre.
+The prospective “Millennium Line” would dive deep in the galactic “North”, beyond the galactic centre.

 The Farseer is illustrated by Lilly Harper for Starmoth.
 Milky Way background: NASA public domain.